peplau/AI-Adventure-Solver/README.md

 Below is a list of all available parameters and their respective descriptions.

-**IMPORTANT:** Please note that some settings requires the page to be refreshed when they are modified.
+* **IMPORTANT:** Some settings requires the page to be refreshed when they are modified.

-**IMPORTANT 2:** Make sure that you don't modify parameters while the loop is active.
+* **IMPORTANT:** Make sure that you don't modify parameters while the loop is active.

 | Parameter            | Description                                                                                                                                                                | Default Value                       | Page refresh required |
 | -------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------- | --------------------- |